Density theorems for GL(n): Automorphic forms and Whittaker functions

-Now suppose that $Z$ is sufficiently large.
+Now suppose that $Z$ is sufficiently large (in terms of $\Omega$).
 We try to mimic the proof of Lemma \ref{Lenstra}.
-For $\beta \in \Bbb{C}$ let $\mathcal{D}_{\beta} = -y_1\partial_{y_1} + \beta$.
-This is a commutative family of differential operators that under Mellin transformation correspond to multiplication with $s_1 + \beta$.
 Assume (without loss of generality by \eqref{unit} and Weyl group symmetry) that $\Re (-\mu_1) = \sigma_{\pi}(\infty)$, and with the notation as above let Taking inverse Mellin transforms, we obtain